snapperben/gulp-mysql-command-file-processor/README.md

 Therefore a repeatable, definable and reliable procedure is needed to make sure that each release to an environment behaves as required.

 ## Usage of gulp-mysql-command-file-processor
-GMCFP takes the following arguments...
+gulp-mysql-command-file-processor takes the following arguments...
-- username - Database username
+- username - String - Database username - required
-- password - database user password
+- password - String - Database user password - required
-- host - The database host server (defaults to localhost)
+- host - String - Database host server (defaults to localhost)
-- port - The port the host server is listening on (defaults to 3306)
+- port - Number - The port the host server is listening on (defaults to 3306)
-- log level - DEFAULT Low.
-Can be:: 'NONE' - no logging; 'MED'|'M' - Medium logging (no command echo); 'FULL'|'F' - Full logging (commands echoed)
+- log level -  String - defaults to 'M' - Medium logging.
+Can be:-
-- database - The database on the host server to use by default
+    * 'NONE' - no logging at all
+    * 'LOW'|'L' - Low logging
+    * 'MED'|'M' - Medium logging (no command echo)
+    * 'FULL'|'F' - Full logging (commands echoed)
+- database - String - Database to set before running commands. not needed if the database user has a default schema set.
-- force - Boolean indicating if the execution must be continued on query error (defaults to TRUE)
+- force - Boolean - Should execution continue after query error (defaults to FALSE)
-- serial - Boolean indicating if the sql commands should be run serially or in parallel (defaults to FALSE (run in parallel))
+- serial - Boolean - If not explicitly false, run sql commands serially, otherwise run commands in parallel
-- setDB - Boolean - If true, use the database argument to set the db to use before applying sql files
+- setDB - Boolean - If not explicitly false and a database argument is supplied, use that database argument to set the db to use before applying sql files

 ## Example Gulp file using gulp-mysql-command-file-processor
 ```js